-It can be downloaded officially using the Dell OS Recovery Tool or unofficially via the Windows ISO Download Tool (which addresses a lot of limitations of the Dell OS Recovery Tool).
+It can be downloaded officially using the Dell OS Recovery Tool or unofficially via the Windows ISO Download Tool (which addresses a lot of limitations of the Dell OS Recovery Tool and you'll need to use these workarounds if you are wanting to install Windows 7 on a non-Dell system).
 This guide will instruct in converting the Dell Windows 7 Pro ISO to any other Edition and for use with any other OEM.

 The Dell OS Recovery Tool

 The Dell OS Recovery Tool requires Microsoft.net Framework 4.7.2 to be installed and requires a Dell Service Tag for selection of the image (if you do not have a valid Dell Service Tag use the Windows ISO Download Tool which overrides the query for a Service Tag giving you a Download Link direct from the Dell Server instead).
 This is inbuilt into Windows 10.
 For Windows 7 it is likely already installed however if you require it, it is available here:

 The Windows ISO Download Tool